The Warning (Hot Chip album)

-The Warning is the second studio album by British band Hot Chip.
+The Warning is the second studio album by English synth-pop band Hot Chip.
 The album was released in the UK on 22 May 2006 by EMI Records and in the United States on 3 June 2006 by Astralwerks.
 Notable tracks include the UK singles, "Over and Over" and "Boy from School", as well as "(Just Like We) Breakdown", which was featured and remixed on the DFA Records compilation album The DFA Remixes – Chapter One.
 The album was nominated for the 2006 Mercury Music Prize.

 The Warning explores the theme of contradiction as well as "slower and darker aspects of electronic music" with the use of "strange violence" in songs.
 This technique is best depicted in the song, "The Warning", which uses antithesis; "soft glockenspiel notes" contrasted against "violent" lyrics.
 The chorus continues the idea with a "patent mismatch of violence and melancholy".

 A number of reviews commented on the stylistic and lyrical changes between Hot Chip's first album Coming on Strong (2004) and The Warning.
 Coming on Strong was described as a "successful but safe entrée to the British electro-soul outfit" and although "graceful, delicate melodies of the debut" had been abandoned, they were replaced for "songs with more wallop".
 Hot Chip's music changed from the "quirky electro-pop" of Coming on Strong to create an album that was "much more focused and pop friendly", "a step away from Prince and a step towards LCD Soundsystem".

+In 2026, an expanded edition of the album was released to commemorate the 20th anniversary of The Warning.